-This is your day for a life-time event.
+This is your day for a lifetime event.
 In the morning, move to the park headquarters for briefing from the park rangers, before heading for the adventurous activity of gorilla tracking.
-The trails will take you through thick forest with steep and slippery floor, so get ready to get dirty.
+The trails will take you through a thick forest with the steep and slippery floors, so get ready to get dirty.
 The tracking may take 2-6 hours depending on the movement of the Gorillas in their natural environment.
 One hour will be allowed with the animals as you take photos and ask questions you need to know.

 Day 14: Departure

-Breakfast at the lodge and transfer back to kampala with enroute lunch in Mbarara town, also stop at the equator for photographs, proceed direct to Entebbe airport for your scheduled departure flight.
+Breakfast at the lodge and transfer back to Kampala with en-route lunch in Mbarara town, also stop at the equator for photographs, proceed directly to Entebbe airport for your scheduled departure flight.

 End of the tour